Amir-Mann/compi_tests_W24/README.md

 tests 100 - 109: tests with strings and comments

-tests 110 - 999: tests for errors and their age cases
+tests 110 - 999: tests for errors and their edge cases